jmhodges/build_cassandra/README.md

 ### NOTE:

-This program is awesome because it handles the `JAVA_HOME` and `PATH` stuff for building without doing so permanently.
-You won't have Java 7 all up in your business.
+This program is awesome because it handles the `JAVA_HOME` and `PATH` stuff for building Cassandra without adding Java 7 to them permanently.
+You won't have Java 7 all up in your business after you run this.

 ## Building Cassandra